DakobedBard/dsi-spark/individual.md

 ##2.
 Practical Operations with Spark

 Now we are familiar with the basics of Spark.
 Let's flex some of Spark's real power with a bigger dataset.
+Here we will run through the workflow of working with an actual dataset in Spark.
 This dataset is still not so huge that it will be impossible to process locally.
 We will get to the real big ones tomorrow where we need to be running operations on cluster of machines in the cloud.

 Here we are trying to find out which airport has the worst / least delay.
 There are 2 types of delays: arrival delays (`ARR_DELAY`) and departure delays (`DEP_DELAY`).
 All delays are in terms of minutes.
+`ARR_DELAY` is associated with the destination airport (`DEST_AIRPORT_ID`), and `DEP_DELAY` is associated with the destination airport (`ORIGIN_AIRPORT_ID`).

 1. Just as above, define your `SparkContext` to be `local[4]`.
 Load the text file in via an S3 link to the file.